When To Use High ISO for Landscape and Nature Photography

 I know what you’re thinking…”I can’t raise my ISO, I’ll get noisy photos!”.
 Well, I’m here to tell you that it’s okay.
-Really…it’s okay to to user high ISO.
+Really…it’s okay to use high value.
 Well great!
 Sign me up!

 But there’s a caveat.
 I know, always a catch right!

 The higher the ISO, the more digital “noise” or graininess you’ll see in your photos.
 Years ago, ISO 400 was the most I’d push my camera if I could help it.
-Nowadays, technology has changed and sensors have gotten much better at battling ISO issues.
+Nowadays, technology has changed and sensors are much better at battling these issues.
 My thought is, I’d rather have an noisy photo, than a blurry photo that suffers from camera shake and ends up in the trash bin.

 So, when should you use the higher ISO’s?